 In January of 2017, the Florida Gateway College Board of Trustees approved the reinstatement of our intercollegiate and intramural sports programs.
-Enjoying a long history of success in competitive sports, including state championships in men's basketball and women's slow pitch softball, the college takes great pride in its athletic programs - Women's Volleyball, Women's Cross Country, Men's Basketball and Men's Golf.
+Enjoying a long history of success in competitive sports, including state championships in men's basketball and women's slow pitch softball, the college takes great pride in its athletic programs - Women's Volleyball, Women's Cross Country, Men's Basketball, and eSports.